 Like it or not, you'll be seeing a lot of this floral pattern this week at Pebble Beach.
 The print on Koepka's hat can also be found on the outsole and in the lining of the Nike "No Denim Allowed" golf shoe pack that launched just before the start of the tournament.

-The Nike Tour Premiere version (above, top left) and Nike Air Max 1G (bottom right) are sold out, but limited numbers of the Roshe style, Victory Tour and two women's golf shoe versions are available on the Nike website and at Dick's Sporting Goods.
+The Nike Tour Premiere version (above, top left) and Nike Air Max 1G (bottom right) are sold out, but limited numbers of the Air Max 1 G are available at Golf Galaxy.

 Koepka's floral cap at the Masters earned similar attention, despite being much tamer in color and design.
 His Augusta-inspired cap (AeroBill Classic99) was primarily dark blue, with a white floral outline repeating.
 He paired the bold accessory with quiet, solid apparel to avoid a clashing of patterns and to keep the headwear on the main stage.